 What should you know about your cash back card?

 How much will you get paid, when, and for what?
 It all depends.
 Here are the key details to look at when weighing different cash back credit cards:

 - If it's a percentage, does it vary based on what you're buying or where you're shopping?

 - Is there an annual cap on how much you can get back?

 - How often will you get your cash back?
-Some cards pay you your
+Some cards may allow you to redeem your cash back earnings right away, while others allow you to redeem less frequently, or when the amount hits a predetermined level.

 - Does the card charge an annual fee?
 If it does, it may not be a deal breaker, however.
 If the card pays the highest percentage back on supermarket purchases, and you're a family of six, the payback on your weekly grocery hauls may make the annual fee a non-issue.

 - Are there expiration or forfeit terms?
 There could be a specified number of months to redeem the cash back before it expires, or something else, like not earning cash back on purchases until a missed minimum payment is paid.

 Doing your homework pays off: get more for your money

 There's no way around spending a bit of time to research your options, but it's time well spent.
 Landing the right cash back credit card to suit your lifestyle and buying habits can pay off off in the long run, so make sure to do your research and find the right cash back card for you.